bluesky-social/pds/SANDBOX.md

 The PDS (Personal Data Server) is where users host their social data such as posts, profiles, likes, and follows.
 The goal of the sandbox is to federate many PDS together, so we hope you’ll run your own.

 We’re not actually running a Bluesky PDS in sandbox.
-All of the team’s sandbox accounts are self-hosted.
+You might see Bluesky team members' accounts in the sandbox environment, but those are self-hosted too.

 The PDS that you’ll be running is much of the same code that is running on the Bluesky production PDS.
 Notably, all of the in-pds-appview code has been torn out.
 You can see the actual PDS code that you’re running on the [atproto/simplify-pds](https://github.com/bluesky-social/atproto/pull/1198) branch.